VezertVezert

 Technical performance should support growth, not limit it.

-Key priorities for post-launch website optimization include:
+Key priorities for post-launch optimization include:

 • Core Web Vitals — LCP under 2.5 seconds, FID under 100ms, CLS under 0.1